x

 Aggression

 Perhaps one of the more difficult symptoms to deal with can be the aggression caused by the disease.
-Some people with Huntington's disease may get angry a lot, be irritable, get annoyed and can generally be difficult to reason with.
-This is all a part of the behavioural aspect of the disease - try to be understanding when somebody is behaving this way towards you.
-Try to remember it's not the fault of the person with Huntington's disease, and learn to back down from the arguments.
+Some people with HD may get angry a lot, be irritable, get annoyed and can generally be difficult to reason with.
+This is all a part of the behavioral aspect of the disease.
+Try to be understanding when somebody is behaving this way towards you.
+Remember it's not the fault of the person, and learn to back down from the arguments and be patient.
 Make a cup of tea, leave the room or go for a walk.
-There are also medications which can often be effective for aggression.
+There are also medications which can often be effective to alleviate aggression.

 Repetitiveness

-People with Huntington's disease can also become 'stuck' on particular ideas or thoughts and repeat them over and over again (similar to Obsessive-Compulsive Disorder).
+People with HD can also become 'stuck' on particular ideas or thoughts and repeat them over and over again (similar to Obsessive-Compulsive Disorder).
 This is why people with the condition get very much into routines and find it difficult to adjust if their routine is changed.

 'My dad got fixated on washing his hands all the time.
 He would also advise us to wash ours regularly as well!
 It was becoming quite ridiculous and fortunately a health care professional was able to help him get rid of this fixation, otherwise we would all still be washing our hands repeatedly right now!'
 Jason